-My final creation is a lovely casserole filled with fresh organic eggs, shredded potatoes, Gruyère cheese, delicious gluten-free Jones sausage, and baby spinach.
+My final creation is a lovely casserole filled with fresh organic eggs, milk, shredded potatoes, Gruyère cheese, delicious gluten-free Jones sausage, and baby spinach.
 I’ve seasoned it with a blend of my favorite spices: oregano, marjoram, rosemary, and basil.
-Gluten free Panko breadcrumbs make a beautiful, crunchy topping.
+Gluten free Panko breadcrumbs and butter make a beautiful, crunchy topping.

 The first time my kids tried the casserole, they had only one request: more sausage, so I’ll be using two packages of sausages on Christmas morning.
 It’s up to you.
 Does your family love sausage?
 Go ahead and add two packages as well.
 Jones sausage is certified gluten free, delicious and safe for everyone.

 Finally, fold in the raw organic baby spinach, and then pour it all into a casserole dish.
-I sprinkle with breadcrumbs that I’ve cooked in a little butter, and then pop it into the oven where it bakes for a little less than an hour.
+Sprinkle with breadcrumbs that you’ve cooked in a little butter, and then pop it into the oven where it bakes for a little less than an hour.
 Warm and golden brown and ready to serve.